Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The EIA for SR1 is examining a variety of issues, including but not limited to:

 Learn more about the EIA by reading the Terms of Reference (PDF, 85 KB).

 In October 2015, government announced it would move forward with the Springbank Project, combined with upstream local flood mitigation, to reduce the impact of flooding on the Elbow River.

 Choosing the Springbank Project

-In June 2015, Environment and Parks commissioned the Dutch research foundation Deltares to review the original infrastructure proposal reports and a subsequent benefit/cost study for flood mitigation work on the Elbow River and provide a recommendation on which project to take forward to construction-ready status.
+In June 2015, the Alberta government commissioned the Dutch research foundation Deltares to review the original infrastructure proposal reports and a subsequent benefit/cost study for flood mitigation work on the Elbow River and provide a recommendation on which project to take forward to construction-ready status.

 SR1 and upstream local mitigation were chosen over the McLean Creek Dam because:

 - will have less environmental impact

 - will capture more runoff due to the SR1’s location further downstream